-Whole effluent toxicity (WET) testing protects the receiving water quality from the aggregate toxic effect of a mixture of pollutants in the effluent.
+Whole effluent toxicity (WET) testing protects receiving waters from the aggregate toxic effect of a mixture of pollutants in the effluent.
 An acute toxicity test is conducted over a short time period and measures mortality.
 A chronic toxicity test is conducted over a short or a longer period of time and may measure mortality, reproduction, and growth.
-A chemical at a low concentration can have chronic effects but no acute effects until it gets to the higher level.
-Because of the nature of industrial discharges into the POTW sewershed, it is possible that other toxic constituents could be present in the Pomona WRP effluent, or could have synergistic or additive effects.
+A chemical at a low concentration could have chronic effects but no acute effects until the chemical was at a higher concentration.
+Because of the nature of industrial discharges into the POTW sewershed, it is possible that toxic constituents could be present in the Saugus WRP effluent, or could have synergistic or additive effects.

-Two exceedances of the 1.0 TUc monthly median accelerated testing trigger were observed in the final effluent from January 1, 2009 to April 2014.
-Eighteen acute toxicity testing results from the same period did not exceed any acute toxicity requirements.
+Two exceedances of the 1.0 TUc monthly median accelerated testing trigger were observed in the final effluent from July 2009 to October 2014.
+Eighteen acute toxicity testing results from the same period did not exceed any acute toxicity requirements, therefore there is no reasonable potential for acute toxicity.
 Regional Water Board staff determined that, pursuant to the SIP, reasonable potential exists for chronic toxicity.
-As such, the permit contains effluent limitations for toxicity.
+As such, the permit contains effluent limitations for chronic toxicity.

-The 2009 permit contained final effluent limitations for both acute toxicity and chronic toxicity but the 2014 permit only contains final effluent limitations for chronic toxicity, expressed as a monthly median and a daily maximum.
-Since chronic toxicity is a more stringent requirement than acute toxicity, removal of the numeric acute toxicity effluent limitation from the 2009 permit does not constitute backsliding.
+The 2009 permit contained final effluent limitations for both acute toxicity and chronic toxicity, but the 2015 permit only contains final effluent limitations for chronic toxicity, expressed as a median monthly and a maximum daily.
+Since chronic toxicity is a more stringent requirement than acute toxicity, removal of the numeric acute toxicity effluent limitations from the 2009 permit does not constitute backsliding.